-The first step to add a group is to choose a group domain type (such as local, Active Directory, Qlik_Sense) from the domain dropdown, then select Add Group.
+The first step when adding a group is to choose a group domain type (such as local, Active Directory, Qlik_Sense) from the domain dropdown, then select Add Group.
 This action opens the group administration panel.

-Note that Active Directory groups can only be imported into Qlik Data Catalyst (not added through the UI).
+Note that Active Directory groups can only be imported into Qlik Catalog (not added through the UI).

 STEP 1: Add a New Group, Select Sources

 - Select Sources (available sources and datasets are listed) or check Select All.

 STEP 2: Select and add entities.
 (All available entities for sources and datasets selected are visible.)
 Entity selection can be made by selecting individual entities or Select All.

 STEP 3: Select and add existing groups to the new group; display addable groups by clicking the group row dropdown.
 This step provides the ability to assign personnel to projects by functional groups or on a per project basis.

 As groups are added they are appear as Sub-groups.

 - Select users to be associated with the new group.